HERA-Team/hera_cal/README.md

 ## Modules

 * hera_cal.firstcal: module includes the FirstCalRedundantInfo class, FirstCal class that solves for delays, and other helper functions.

 * hera_cal.omni: includes functions and classes for interfacing with and running omnical.

 * hera_cal.abscal: includes AbsCal class for phasing and scaling visibility data to an absolute reference.
 See scripts/notebook/running_abscal.ipynb for a quick tutorial.
+Functionalities include:
+    1. scaling raw data to an absolute (visibility) reference
+    2. scaling omnicalibrated data to an absolute (visibility) reference
+    3. scaling omnical unique-baseline visibility solutions to an absolute reference (still beta testing this capability)

 ## Scripts